 DESIGNER: OSMAN YOUSEFZADA

 Osman Yousefzada was born in Birmingham in 1974 to Afghan/ Pakistani parents.
-His mother a dress maker is where is developed his love for craftsmanship.
-After graduating from Cambridge in antropology, he changed his direction to study Fashion Design at Central St Martin’s School of Art.
+His mother, a dress maker, was where Osman developed his love for craftsmanship.
+After graduating from Cambridge in anthropology, he changed his direction to study Fashion Design at Central St Martin’s School of Art.
 His debut collection ‘Renaissance,’ in 2006, was inspired by his Afghan heritage.
-Osman’s approach is multi-cultural and his interest in ethnicity and costume is evident in his creations, which are always designed to flatter the female form.
+Osman’s approach is multi-cultural and his interest in ethnicity and costume is evident and his designs always flatter the female form.

-Osman’s signature style involves draped jersey gowns, which have proved to be popular with celebrity clients including Gwenyth Paltrow, Charlize Theron, Mary Kate Olsen, Dannii Minogue, Thandie Newton and Micha Barton.
-He is stocked internationally, and has collaborated with high street retailers Mango and John Lewis.
-In May this year, Osman featured in the Victoria and Albert Museum’s ‘Research in Motion’ series.
+Osman’s signature style involves draped jersey gowns, which have proved to be popular with celebrity clients including Gwenyth Paltrow, Charlize Theron, Mary Kate Olsen and Thandie Newton.
+He has also collaborated with high street retailers including Mango and John Lewis.

 DESIGNER: STELLA MCCARTNEY

-Stella McCartney, daughter of Beatle Sir Paul McCartney graduated from Central Saint Martin’s in 1995.
-After two years producing her own collections, she became creative director of French Fashion House Chloe, and during her four-year term achieved great recognition.
+Stella McCartney, daughter of Beatle Sir Paul McCartney, graduated from Central Saint Martin’s in 1995.
+After two years producing her own collections, Stella became creative director of French Fashion House Chloe, and during her four-year term achieved great recognition.

 DESIGNER: VIVIENNE WESTWOOD